Vacation rentals in Boone

 Stationed in North Carolina’s rugged Blue Ridge Mountains, Boone radiates enough Appalachian charm to impress any outdoor enthusiast.
 Boone is teeming with streams for fly fishing and canoeing, mountains for hiking and skiing, and summits for scanning miles of dramatic scenery.
 And it’s an optimal basecamp for exploring neighboring towns like Banner Elk and Valle Crucis.
 Named after the 19th-century pioneer, the town has stayed true to its woodsy roots, with miles of trails, pristine wilderness, and small-town charm.
 Yet for a tiny frontier town of 20,000 residents (also home of Appalachian State University), Boone also has a bounty of historic draws, culinary delights, and cultural activities on its lively main drag.

-Top things to do in Boone
+What are the top things to do in Boone?

 Grandfather Mountain State Park